Art Journal cover tutorial

 I also experimented with using distress crayons to create highlights, as well as using markers to distress the edges.
 You can see in the photo below how my corners now have a bit of color.
 Don’t be afraid to get creative!

 Second resin pour

-After mixing a fresh batch of the Easy Cast, I added my remaining elements: the metal token, butterfly, clock, hand, and the stamped image.
+After mixing a fresh batch of resin, I added my remaining elements: the metal token, butterfly, clock, hand, and the stamped image.
 I did this by carefully wiping a layer of resin on the back of the items, then placing them onto the journal cover.
 I then added more resin to seal them.
 The pieces may move around a bit, so make sure everything is in place to your liking before leaving it to cure.
 You may even want to come back and check on your art journal cover in 20 to 30 minutes to make sure nothing has shifted.

 Let it sit for twenty-four hours.

 I am thrilled with how it turned out, especially since some of this was an experiment and I wasn’t sure how it would work.
 My cover set up beautifully.
 I can’t believe how well everything came together!

 I was surprised to see the areas that I added alcohol marker or distress crayon to, came out great.
 There was no smearing at all!
 Adding a layer of collage medium over the washi tape avoided any beading issues and the resin went on top without a problem.